hirenkumawat/PCAP-processing/src/pcap/README.md

+# DOCA RegEx tools

+pcap2grbDOCA - uses DOCA RegEx library and the BlueField's RegEx accelerators to extract the source and dest IPs from the .pcap file.

+pcap2grbSP - same as pcap2grbDOCA, but instead replaces GraphBLAS hypersparse network traffic matrices with a list of tuples.

 # libpcap tools

 pcap2grb - This program takes a single input .pcap file and generates GraphBLAS network traffic matrices into a